hubecker/lvm-openstack-adapters/README.md

 ###Configure and Use
-Now you should see the Adapters in LVM.
+Now you should see the OpenStack adapters in LVM.
 The configuration procedure is similar to other adapters:
   1.  navigate to Infrastructure->Virtualization Managers
   2.  select add
   3.  choose Openstack

-Now configure the adapter; again this process is similar to configuring other adapters (like AWS):
 Fill in the form with Openstack connection details:
 * OpenStack username
 * OpenStack password